-1. Access gain mode
+1. access gain mode

-2. Check or adjust the gain
+2. check and adjust the gain

 You can set the gain from 0-30 dB.

-3. Save the gain
+3. save the gain

-3. Adjust the gain using the INPUT GAIN fader
+3. adjust the gain using the INPUT GAIN fader

 You can set the gain from 0-30 dB in 1-3 dB steps using the fader in the setting screen.

-4. Exit the settings
+4. exit the settings